 Smith County residents will be able to celebrate Texas Independence Day with fireworks again this year.

-The three additional holidays, which were also approved in Smith County last year, are Texas Independence Day, celebrated Thursday, March 2; San Jacinto Day on Friday, April 21; and Memorial Day on Monday, May 29.
+The three additional holidays, which have also been approved in Smith County for the last two years, are Texas Independence Day, scheduled for Friday March 2; San Jacinto Day on Saturday, April 21; and Memorial Day on Monday, May 28.

-The Commissioners Court could consider approving fireworks sales for San Jacinto Day and Memorial Day at future meetings.
+The Commissioners Court will consider approving fireworks sales for San Jacinto Day and Memorial Day at future meetings.